 A lightly annotated clipping service:

-This first appeared in the February 2, 2016, edition of the free Disquiet “This Week in Sound”email newsletter: tinyletter.com/disquiet.
+This first appeared, in slightly different form, in the April 5, 2016, edition of the free Disquiet “This Week in Sound”email newsletter: tinyletter.com/disquiet.